Connie Galiwango Nakayenze: Career

-Connie was a teacher at Nabuyonga Primary School between 1989 and 1993 before serving as a teacher at Mbale S.S (1995–2003) and Mbale High School (2003–2011).
+Connie was a teacher at Nabuyonga Primary School between 1989 and 1993 before serving as a teacher at Mbale Secondary School (1995–2003) and Mbale High School (2003–2011).
 Between 2011 and 2016, she joined the Parliament of Uganda as a member of parliament.
 Connie was also voted for the eleventh parliament of Uganda during the 2021 January elections in Uganda.

 In Uganda's tenth Parliament, she serves as the Chairperson of the Committee on Education & Sports.
 Additionally, she serves as a member of the Committee on HIV/AIDS & Related Diseases and a member of the Business Committee.